 It’s been two years of off-and-on single-or-double flip-cup-flip-flopping, but as of 2022, bars are officially back in action—and oh, how we needed it!
 This year was certainly a standout for our local scene.
 Not only were bar-goers finally safe to sink their extremely appreciative teeth back into the weekly “djamma”, but new spots and old classics stepped up to the plate swinging to give ‘em what they wanted.
 So cue the orchestra (and the Opal) as we gather once again to celebrate the best that Reykjavík nightlife has to offer.
 Because let’s be real: Icelanders love to drink.
 In fact, there is probably nothing Icelanders like doing more than drinking, which could be why this country doesn’t have a space program…

 Best Place To End The Night

 Prikið is the bar version of the “I’m going to bed early tonight vs. me at 3 a.m.” meme.
-At 22:00 you’ll have a bunch of regulars relaxing at the bar sipping brews, but arrive at 3:00 and it’s Project X. “It’s a younger crowd, but it’s always a party on weekends and if there’s a concert going on, well, you won’t find a more intimate venue than the Prikið floor,” one panel member said.
-Their outdoor smoking area should be applauded too.
-Hang out long enough and you’ll be sure to buddy up and find an afterparty.
+At 22:00 you’ll have a bunch of regulars relaxing at the bar, but arrive at 3:00 and it’s Project X. The panel noted that while it certainly caters to a younger audience, their concerts are for the record books.
+You won’t find a crazier crowd than at a rap show at Prikið.

 Buy subscriptions, t-shirts and more from our shop right here!